sixeyed/docker-windows-workshop/slides/sections/frontend-web.md

 ```
 docker container run `
   -d -p 8020:80 --name app `
-  dwwx/signup-web
+  dwwx/signup-web:v2
 ```

 ---

 ## Try it out

-You can browse to port `8020` on your Docker host (that's your Windows Server 2016 VM or your Windows 10 laptop).
+You can browse to port `8020` on your Docker host (that's your Windows Server 2016 VM).
 Or you can browse direct to the container:

 _Get the container's IP address and launch the browser:_